-32. The BCARCC recognizes and respects the right and the desire of many licensees of fixed-frequency Amateur stations to keep most of the information about the station confidential.
-For that reason, published data will be limited and the following information will not be made public unless the coordination holder or sponsor explicitly agrees to allow it to be published:

-- Location, including elevation, height, latitude and longitude. - Inter-station linking frequencies, not intended for general access to the station.

-That information, however, may be passed to neighbouring coordination bodies, in confidence, to facilitate the coordination process.:
+31. The BCARCC recognizes and respects the right and the desire of many licensees of fixed-frequency Amateur stations to keep most of the information about the station confidential.
+For that reason, published data will be limited and the following information will not be made public unless the coordination holder agrees to having it published: location, including elevation, height, latitude and longitude.
+This information, however, may be passed to neighbouring coordination bodies to facilitate the coordination process.